minprog/cs50x-1718-1819/practice/70 promises/promises.md

 The framework you've downloaded contains a very minimal setup for a website: A webserver (`application.py`), a plain HTML webpage (`index.html` in the directory `templates`), and some Javascript (`scripts.js` in the directory `static`).

-The file `application.py` is prety simple.
-You don't have to edit it, but let's have a quick look.
+The file `application.py` is pretty simple.
+You don't have to modify it, but let's have a quick look.
 It starts a webserver with four routes:

 - `"/"`, renders the `index.html` template.
 - `"/slow"`, returns a JSON with some mock data.
 It is programmed to wait for 3 seconds before it returns the data.
 Hence, "slow".
 - `"/fast"`, also returns a JSON with some mock data.
 But, it is a bit faster, it only takes 1 second to return the data.
 - `"/unreliable"`, is, well, unreliable.
 About 50% of the time, the route promptly returns with a correct JSON, the other 50% of the time, the route returns an error.
-For the fisrt part of the exercise we're going to ignor this route.
+For the fisrt part of the exercise we're going to ignore this route.

 The file `index.html` is a very basic website template.
-This file you don't have to edit either.
+You don't have to modify this file either.

 - It includes the `jQuery` library.
 - It imports our own `scripts.js`.
 - It contains two buttons, 'slow' and 'fast'.
 When clicked they respectively call the functions `slow()` and `fast()` from our `script.js` (more on that later).
 - Further, it contains two `<p>` elements with the id's `data1` and `data2` into which we will load our data from the Javascript.

-The purpose of the file `scripts.js` is to load data from our server and put them in the `index.html`.
+The purpose of the file `scripts.js` is to load data from our server and insert them into the `index.html`.
 This is the file where you have to make some changes.

 - The function `slow()` reads data from a route called `"/slow"`, which takes 3 seconds to return data.
 - The function `fast()` reads data from a route called `"/fast"`, which takes 1 second to return data.